 Lights front and back are power-saving LEDs, and they too can be controlled from your phone, anywhere in the world.
 Once on the move, the headlights monitor conditions ahead and will always keep the road fully lit.
 Never do you touch anything as sordid as a high-beam lever.

 Touch the boot on the mini Tesla twice and the hatch swings up.
 Touch the “frunk” on the fob twice and the bonnet pops up, but don’t let Tesla owners hear you calling it anything as pedestrian as a bonnet.
 You still have to schlep round the front to close it.

 You open the doors and they feel as light as a feather.
 The frameless windows look like shards of glass from a MOMA sculpture.

 Then, you’re inside, having gone through a portal to another world.

 The cabin has a touch of Blake’s 7 about it.
-Carbon fibre and leather look like futuristic interpretations of 22nd century flying, because, that is what it is.
+Carbon fibre and leather look like futuristic interpretations of 22nd century flying pod.

 You can’t help but be swept away in an overwhelming wave of lust.

 There is nothing to distract you from your experience.
 The seats look like delicately sculptured works of art.
 Even the door handles feel organic and are molded into the door itself rather than being glued on as an afterthought.